Zum Inhalt springen

 • Read Replicas: Separate read replicas of the vector database for query workloads

-From our project experience at IJONIS, these are the pitfalls we see most frequently:
+From our project experience at IJONIS in Hamburg, these are the pitfalls we see most frequently.
+Here's what matters: most problems stem not from technology choices but from skipping fundamental engineering practices.

 1. Ignoring chunking.
 Using framework defaults and accepting poor retrieval quality as a given.
 The chunking strategy has more impact on answer quality than the choice of LLM.
 Invest the time to tune it.